 The LAC compiles a list of on-site partners who assist with program design, administration, and in-country logistics (including accommodation, local transportation, and excursions).
 For more information, see Working With On-Site Partners.

 For more information, or to begin the process of creating a program, contact the appropriate Learning Abroad Center staff member:

-Eric Leinen, Program Director: College of Liberal Arts, College of Continuing Education
+Eric Leinen, Program Director: College of Liberal Arts, College of Continuing and Professional Studies

 Jill Reister, Program Director: College of Education and Human Development, Leadership Education and Development—Undergraduate Programs

 Tim Dohmen, Program Director: College of Liberal Arts